 With the Bucks expected to be over the cap, Milwaukee will need to probe the market for cheaper veterans trying to chase a ring or take a flyer on a player who is looking to reinvigorate his value by proving himself on a short-term deal.

-Basketball, Bucks, Free Agency, NBA, CJ McCollum, Featured, Jimmy Butler, Top, Brook Lopez, Donte DiVincenzo, Eric Bledsoe, Ersan Ilyasova, George Hill, Giannis Antetokounmpo, Khris Middleton, Kyle Korver, Marvin Williams, Robin Lopez, Sterling Brown, Wes Matthews, Milwaukee Bucks
+Basketball, Bucks, Free Agency, NBA, CJ McCollum, Jimmy Butler, Top, Brook Lopez, Donte DiVincenzo, Eric Bledsoe, Ersan Ilyasova, George Hill, Giannis Antetokounmpo, Khris Middleton, Kyle Korver, Marvin Williams, Robin Lopez, Sterling Brown, Wes Matthews, Milwaukee Bucks